hhas/nodeautomation/doc-src/09-specifier-selectors.md

 ## `where` (by test)

 Identifies zero or more elements whose properties and/or elements match one or more given tests.
-(In AppleScript, this is commonly known as a 'whose' clause.)
+(In AppleScript, this is commonly known as a 'whose' (or 'where') clause.)

 ### Syntax